surveyjs/survey-analytics/docs/get-started-vue.md

 [View Full Code on GitHub](https://github.com/surveyjs/code-examples/tree/main/get-started-analytics/vue (linkStyle))

+If you are looking for a quick-start application that includes all SurveyJS components, refer to the following GitHub repositories:

+- <a href="https://github.com/surveyjs/surveyjs_vue3_quickstart" target="_blank">SurveyJS + Vue 3 Quickstart Template</a>
+- <a href="https://github.com/surveyjs/surveyjs_vue_quickstart" target="_blank">SurveyJS + Vue 2 Quickstart Template</a>

 ## Install the `survey-analytics` npm Package

 SurveyJS Dashboard is distributed as a <a href="https://www.npmjs.com/package/survey-analytics" target="_blank">survey-analytics</a> npm package.
 Run the following command to install it: